Never underestimate the power of your mind.

 When you're done with all of this, you can collect information about upstream and downstream systems.
 In your case, for the initial stage, it would be enough to know who is a producer of data for a product and who is a consumer (client/clients) of a product.
 Understand contracts and messages (events), especially data points.

-This information is important because it will define your testing strategy in general, and then you will divide the testing strategy into branches with more detailed goals.
-(By product I mean an application.)
+This information is important because it will define your testing strategy in general, and then you will divide it into branches with more detailed goals.
+(By product, I mean an application.)

 Technological Stack

-Another important aspect is the technological stack of a product.
+Another important aspect is a product's technological stack.
 You may ask, why do we need this information?
-This actually will determine our next steps for changes.
-Here I'm talking about the general testing strategy of a product, such as test cases, coverage for data flows and functionality, test automation, quality gates, manual testing approaches, synthetic data generation, etc.
+This will actually determine our next steps for changes.
+Here, I'm talking about the general testing strategy for a product, including test cases, data flow, functional coverage, test automation, quality gates, manual testing approaches, synthetic data generation, etc.

 Misc